 URL Plugins

-URL plugins allows a plugin to extend the URLS schema used by Portal to enable extra functionality.
+URL plugins allows a plugin to extend the URLS schema used by Cantemo to enable extra functionality.
 You can then invoke your own code and views from inside your plugin.

 IPluginURL